 AP World History

 We will be taking both a chronological and thematic approach to study historical events and their impact.
-We will also be focusing on continuity and change throughout World History from 8000 B.C. to the present day.
-We will break our study of world history into six units with an interjection of themes at relevant times in order to grasp a richer understanding of historical events while developing important habits of mind.
+We will also be focusing on continuity and change throughout World History, focusing primarily on AD 1200 to the present day.
+We will break our study of world history into nine units with an interjection of themes at relevant times in order to grasp a richer understanding of historical events while developing important habits of mind.
 Prerequisites: Semester grade of 90% or better in both semesters of 9th grade English (sophomores), 10th grade English (juniors), or US History (seniors).

 5 Major Course Themes: